Northern Inuit Dog

 Since these dogs are naturally independent and a little more difficult to train than other breeds, they are not the best fit for newbie dog owners.
 Without proper handling and good relationship with their owner, these dogs could be willful and exhibit various behavior issues.
 Of course, there are a variety of obedience training schools that could be used to help an inexperienced owner get the results they need.
 That could certainly help you throughout the process.
 Yet there’s still nothing like the bonding that emerges from training your own pooch and that’s why Northern Inuit Dogs should primarily belong to experienced owners who will be able to handle all the bumps along the rode.
 These dogs aren’t for rookies and should be approached cautiously by anyone unprepared for the necessary training commitment.

 The average weight for males of this breed is between 80 and 110 pounds while females weigh between 55 and 84 pounds.
 They are big boys and girls, no doubt about that.
+And since this can be safely categorized as a large breed, it goes without saying that plenty of free space will be needed.
+This big breed, originating in nature and its wide landscapes, cannot thrive in confined spaces such as tiny homes or small apartments.
+Ensure that they have plenty of room and enough opportunity to exercise and enjoy the outdoors.

-Despite their wolf-life appearance, the Northern Inuit Dog has a very friendly demeanor and they are unlikely to show aggression.
-These dogs are very intelligent and quick-witted, so they require a strong leader in the family.
+Despite their wolf-like appearance, the Northern Inuit Dog has a very friendly demeanor and they are unlikely to show aggression.
+These dogs are very intelligent and quick witted, so they require a strong leader in the family.
 This breed is not the best choice for inexperienced dog owners, but they do tend to get along well with children.
 Like all dogs, however, this breed will need supervision when left alone with young children.
 It is important to note that these dogs require quite a bit of attention.
 They can develop separation anxiety when left alone too long.
 For this reason, it is best that Northern Inuit Dogs have another dog in the house as a companion.
 Otherwise that separation anxiety will lead to problematic behavior.

 Common Health Problems

 The Northern Inuit Dog is a healthy breed for the most part, though responsible breeding practices are the only thing that can reduce the risk for congenital conditions.
 Like all dogs the breed is prone to several minor health issues including cataracts, epilepsy and hip dysplasia.
 None of these issues are guaranteed, but might happen as they age, making it necessary to maintain regular vet visits as these dogs grow into their senior years.
+Overall, the Northern Inuit Dog is a very hardy and healthy breed.
+Their origins lie in the most distant past when dogs first became the companions of humans.
+And, just as their name suggests, they have always thrived in the inhospitable and wild nature of the extreme north.
+This gave them some traits that have been carried on through generations.
+This breed won’t mind a bit of cold and snowfall, just like, for example, the Husky.
+Still, all the standard precautions and care are mandatory.

 The Northern Inuit Dog is a very active breed that requires a significant amount of daily exercise.
 It is recommended that you provide at least one long walk or jog each day in addition to plenty of playtime.
 On average, they need about 60 to 90 minutes of activity.
 So, make sure you’re ready to provide this before you consider getting this breed.
 Obviously, these are not dogs who thrive in apartment or city living.
 They need space to roam and exercise in order to become their best selves.